Deemsys43230/MobileWebApps/README.md

-# MobileWebApps
+# MobileWebApps - Nellai Marts
 Mobile apps as a repackages websites.
-Android and ios apps.
+Android and ios Nellai Marts Apps